hyurl/asrpc/README.md

 the first time `connect()` is called, a socket client will be created, and ONLY one client will be created in one `ServiceInstance`, every connected service shares this client.
 There is no need and no reason to separate client for each service.
-The requests an responses are distinguished by the service itself, you don't have to worry connecting to much services might causing multiple connections, it will not.
+The requests and responses are distinguished by the service itself, you don't have to worry connecting to much services might causing multiple connections, it will not.